BishKhadka/Soccerboard/README.md

 #### Get team names
-Returns the names of all the clubs in top 5 league
+Returns the names of all the clubs in the top 5 league
 ```http
   GET /api/teams/
 ```